grisselfaura/Milestone-Third-Project-Data-Centric-Dev/README.md

 -Furthermore, the 'required' attribute is added to all the fields, so if those fields are not filled in, the form will not submit.
 There will be an error indicating to the user what it is missing.
 -When form is submitted a loading gif will be show to indicate the user that the website is loading.
 Furthermore when submission is successfull the user will see an alert message confirming that submission was or not successfull.

-All links will open in a new tab using 'target="_blank" except for the ones that are not yet developed further as previously indicated.
+All the social links will open in a new tab using 'target="_blank" except for the ones that are not yet developed further as previously indicated.
 All links have been manually tested to ensure that they are pointing to the correct destination with exception to the links that are not yet developed/connected as aboved indicated.

 -This site was tested across multiple browsers (Chrome, Safari, Internet Explorer, FireFox) and on multiple mobile devices (iPhone 4, 5, 7: Chrome and Safari, iPad, Samsung Galaxy) to ensure compatibility and responsiveness.